 Amber Dust was formed in 2005 when Jesse Nickerson (vocals/guitar), Shayne Greene (bass/banjo), and Mike Harvey (keyboards/synthesizers) joined together in a small home recording space in southern New Hampshire.
-After a short period of general experimenting, a general direction was set, and recording for an eventual album began.
+Once a general direction was established, recording for an eventual album began.
 After several months of recording, the resulting songs were collected, some discarded, and in November of 2006, Amber Dust's first album, titled "Without Windows" was released.
 The album was entirely self-recorded and self-released, and mastered by Jim Bob Aiken.
 The finished digital album of 13 tracks, plus the included artwork, was bundled and released on the Amber Dust website, free of charge.

-After the release of "Without Windows", a relocation to Maine rendered Mike Harvey unable to be a part of Amber Dust.
-The the remaining members decided to do their best to continue the project, with Jesse taking on the additional role of keyboards and synthesizers.
+After the release of "Without Windows", a relocation rendered Mike Harvey unable to be a part of Amber Dust.
+The the remaining members decided to continue the project, with Jesse taking on the additional role of keyboards and synthesizers.

 In 2007, recording began for what would eventually become two releases.
 Halfway through the sessions, it became apparent that several songs were leaning toward the alt-country variety, and it was decided that these particular songs would be released on their own as a 7 song EP.
 Pedal Steel guitar was contributed via internet file-swapping by Minnesota multi-instrumentalist A.J.
 Piga.